JohnTerragnoli/ECE281_Lab4/README.md

 ##Discussion of Datapath Modifications

 The datapath shell provided is shown here.
 [Datapath_original](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_Lab4/master/Datapath_shell_original.vhd) Nothing was changed from the original file.
-The completed file is shown here.
+The only parts completed in the original datapath file were the inputs and outputs of the system and the program counter of the data path.
+For everything else, only comments were provided to indicate where the code should go.
+The completed file, compete with headings, is shown here.
 [DataPath_complete](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_Lab4/master/Datapath_shell.vhd)

+The specific parts that were modified are discussed below.